 Administration.
 Subject to the reservation of authority by our board of directors to administer the Restated 2008 Plan and act as the Committee thereunder, the Restated 2008 Plan will be administered by the Committee (or a subcommittee) which shall consist of at least two members of our board of directors, each of whom must qualify as a "non-employee director" under Rule 16b-3 under the Securities Exchange Act of 1934, as amended, an "outside director" under Section 162(m) of the Code (to the extent the board of directors has members meeting such qualifications) and an "independent director" under the rules of the principal U.S. national securities exchange on which our common stock is traded (the "Principal Exchange"), to the extent required by such rules.
 The Committee has the authority to determine the terms and conditions of awards, and to interpret and administer the Restated 2008 Plan.
-The Committee may (i) delegate to a committee of one or more directors the right to make awards and to cancel or suspend awards and otherwise take action on its behalf under the Restated 2008 Plan (to the extent permitted by law, delegate to an executive officer or a committee of executive officers the right to make awards under the Restated 2008 Plan to key employees who are not directors or executive officers and the authority to take action on behalf of the Committee pursuant to the Restated 2008 Plan to cancel or suspend awards under the Restated 2008 Plan to key employees who are not directors or executive officers and the authority to take action on behalf of the Committee pursuant to the Restated 2008 Plan to cancel or suspend awards under the Restated 2008 Plan to key employees who are not directors or executive officers and the authority to take action on behalf of the Committee pursuant to the Restated 2008 Plan to cancel or suspend awards under the Restated 2008 Plan to key employees who are not directors or executive officers of the Company.
+The Committee may (i) delegate to a committee of one or more directors the right to make awards and to cancel or suspend awards and otherwise take action on its behalf under the Restated 2008 Plan (to the extent not inconsistent with applicable law, including Section 162(m) of the Code, and the rules of the Principal Exchange), and (ii) to the extent permitted by law, delegate to an executive officer or a committee of executive officers the right to make awards to employees who are not directors or executive officers and the authority to take action on behalf of the Committee pursuant to the Restated 2008 Plan to cancel or suspend awards under the Restated 2008 Plan to key employees who are not directors or executive officers of the Company.

 Stock Options.
 The Committee may grant either nonstatutory stock options or incentive stock options.
 A stock option entitles the recipient to purchase a specified number of shares of our common stock at a fixed price subject to terms and conditions set by the Committee.
 The purchase price of shares of common stock covered by a stock option cannot be less than 100% of the fair market value of the common stock on the date the option is granted.
-Fair market value of the common stock is generally equal to the closing price for the common stock on the Principal

-Exchange on the date the option is granted (or if there was no closing price on that date, on the last preceding date on which a closing price was reported), except for Substitute Awards.
+Fair market value of the common stock is generally equal to the closing price for the common stock on the Principal Exchange on the date the option is granted (or if there was no closing price on that date, on the last preceding date on which a closing price was reported), except for Substitute Awards.
 As of April 8, 2011, the closing price of a share of our common stock on the NYSE Amex was \$2.32 per share.